Removals to France

 - International couriers: DHL, UPS, FedEx, GLS, etc. offer express and standard shipping services.

-- Specialized transport companies: There are companies specializing in international transport between Italy and France, which can also handle bulky loads or special goods.
+- Specialized transport companies: There are companies specialized in international Italy France transport, which can also handle bulky loads or special goods.

-- Movers: many moving companies also offer this kind of service, very convenient if you need to ship a few things.
+- Removal companies: Many removal companies also offer this type of service, very convenient if you need to ship a few items.

 - Postal services: La Poste (in France) and Poste Italiane offer international shipping services.